Cambridge English

 they had studiedthey'd studied

-(Be careful not to confuse it with 'would'.
-Would is followed by the infinitive - 'I'd go', whereas had is followed by the past participle - I'd gone).
+Take care not to confuse it with 'would'.
+'Would' is followed by the infinitive, as in 'I'd go', whereas 'had' is followed by the past participle, as in I'd gone.

 Negative Contracted Negative